-I. SUMMARY:
+II.
+SUMMARY:

-On March 30, 1998, the House Committee on Water and Resource Management unanimously reported as favorable HB 4027 and made it a committee substitute.
-On that same date, the Committee adopted a strike-everything amendment to HB 4027.
-CS/HB 4027 would assist in the implementation of the governance restructuring of the West Coast Regional Water Supply Authority (WCRWSA).
+As passed by the Legislature, CS/HB 4027 assists in the implementation of the governance restructuring of the West Coast Regional Water Supply Authority (WCRWSA).
 Specifically, CS/HB 4027 would:

 - Under specific conditions limit the ability of member governments of any regional water supply authority, where an interlocal agreement had been signed pursuant to ss.
-163.01 and 373.1962, F.S., to challenge permitting or other decisions through the Chapter 120, F.S., Administrative Procedures Act.
-Included in the interlocal agreements are provisions for member governments to have either waived their rights to challenge or have agreed to participate in alternative dispute resolution. - Amend s.
+163.01 and 373.1962, F.S., to challenge decisions through the Chapter 120, F.S.
+Included are provisions for member governments to have either waived their rights to challenge or have agreed to participate in alternative dispute resolution. - Amend s.
 373.1963, F.S., to require that the interlocal agreement comply with certain provisions.
 Among the more notable provisions, in accordance with s.
 4, Art.
 VIII, of the Florida Constitution, the member governments are authorized to relinquish to WCRWSA their individual rights to develop potable water sources, without the vote of their electors, except as otherwise provided under the terms of the interlocal agreement.
-Also, member governments would be prohibited from restricting the use of land for water supply purposes or imposing any tax or fee upon WCRWSA in conjunction with water supply. - Authorize WCRWSA to use the powers of Part II of Chapter 159, F.S., for the financing of water supply facilities. - Provide that governmental or quasi-judicial boards or commissions established by local ordinance, general law, or special act, and whose members either serve on, or are appointed by, a member government, may be bound by the dispute resolution procedures set forth in the interlocal agreement. - Protect the current authority of the Southwest Florida Water Management District and the Department of Environmental Protection.

-Amend s.
-682.02, F.S., to specifically provide that in written interlocal agreements that parties may agree to arbitrate water use permitting disputes and other matters.

-- Amend s.
-768.28, F.S., to provide that regional water supply authorities may indemnify and assume certain liabilities. - Specify that certain changes to s.
-373.1963, F.S., shall supersede any conflicting statutory provisions, whether contained in general or special law, that apply directly or indirectly to the exclusivity of water supply or withdrawal of water.
+Also, member governments could not restrict the use of land for water supply purposes or impose a tax or fee upon WCRWSA in conjunction with water supply. - o Authorize WCRWSA to use Part II of Chapter 159, F.S., for the financing of water supply facilities. - Provide that governmental or quasi-judicial boards or commissions established by local ordinance, general or special law, and whose members either serve on, or are appointed by, a member government, may be bound by the dispute resolution provisions in the agreement. - o Protect the current authority of the Southwest Florida Water Management District and the Department of Environmental Protection. - o Amend s.
+682.02, F.S., to specifically provide that in written interlocal agreements that parties may agree to arbitrate water use permitting disputes and other matters. - o Amend s.
+768.28, F.S., to provide that regional water supply authorities may indemnify and assume certain liabilities. - o Specify that certain changes to s.
+373.1963, F.S., supersede conflicting statutory provisions, whether in general or special law, applying directly or indirectly to the exclusivity of water supply or withdrawal of water.